-Find the Guide at http://warc.info/planning-a- Scroll down provide counties and municipalities in the West Alabama region with information about available grant and loan programs for community and economic development activities.
+Find the Guide at http://warc.info/planning-a-development/documents.
+Scroll down to REGIONAL INFORMATION DOCUMENTS.
+The guide is a free web-based resource designed to provide counties and municipalities in the West Alabama region with information about available grant and loan programs for community and economic development activities.
 The guide provides program details on major Federal and State programs including agency contacts; award cycles; grant ceilings; matching requirements; and eligibility factors.